lemieuxl/pyGenClean/docs/qc_modules/ancestry.md

 ## Main script

-The main script (access by using the `run` subcommand) performs a PCA analysis of the source dataset (with or without reference populations).
+The main script (accessed using the `run` subcommand) performs an MDS analysis of the source dataset (with or without reference populations).

 ```shell-session